Sichuan International Studies University: Programmes

-Non-language specialties have been added to its curriculum, such as law, journalism, Chinese as a foreign language, advertising, and tourism management.
+Non-language specialties have been added to its curriculum, such as law, finance, pedagogy, journalism, sociology, advertising, tourism management, diplomatic studies, and Chinese as a foreign language.

-Several master's degree programs have been offered, for example, Portuguese, Russian Language and Literature, English Language and Literature, French Language and Literature, German Language and Literature, Japanese Language and Literature, Comparative Literature and World Literature, etc. Doctor's degree programs have been offered.
+Several master's degree programs have been offered, for example, Russian Language and Literature, English Language and Literature, French Language and Literature, German Language and Literature, Japanese Language and Literature, Comparative Literature and World Literature, etc. Doctor's degree programs have been offered.

 Campus

 SISU main campus is in Shapingba, Chongqing, at the foothill of the Mount Gele and by the Jialing River, with an area of 770,000 square meters.
 The award-winning campus has been recognized as a "Garden Institution" by the Chongqing Municipal government for its green spaces.

+Sichuan International Studies University currently operates over 110 teaching laboratories and has established three municipal-level experimental teaching demonstration centers in Chongqing: the Foreign Language Laboratory Center, the Integrated Communication Skills Lab Center, and the Center for Diplomatic and International Affairs Simulation.

+Sichuan International Studies University Library holds a collection of approximately 1.3 million printed volumes in 22 languages.
+Its digital resources include 1.85 million e-books, 64,460 e-journal titles totaling over 1 million volumes, and access to 99 academic databases.